 - Enhance processes, while remaining user-friendly.

 Accountancy firms have extremely large data sets, which are hard to manage, yet very powerful.
 Your firm might struggle with data that doesn’t talk between systems, or even out-of-date filing systems.
-Privacy and legal issues may also be a concern.
+Maintaining data privacy for both your employees and clients and remaining compliant with sector regulations may also be a concern.
+However, if you can harness Big Data, the benefits are clear.
+Using analytics technologies will help you use Big Data to offer more impactful and accurate services to your clients.
+You can examine trends and offer more contextualised, quantified metrics to your customers.

 - Increase business effectiveness and lower process costs.